serginogues/nlp_FoundationSeries/README.md

 # nlp_FoundationSeries

-Automatically information extraction from the Foundation trilogy books.
+Text Mining from the Foundation trilogy books with Spacy and NLTK.